Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 1

 Between a Shaman and a European prelate, or taking plain people for example, between a crude sensual heathen who in the morning places upon his head the paw of a bearskin and says: "Slay me not," and a cultured Connecticut Puritan, there may be a difference in methods, but there is no difference in the fundamentals of their faiths, for both belong to that class of people whose idea of serving God is not in becoming better men, but in religion or in the observing of certain arbitrary rules.
 Only those who believe that serving God is to strive towards a better life are different from these others, inasmuch as they acknowledge a different, a vastly superior basis for their faith that unites all right-minded people into one invisible church, which alone can be the universal church.

-Kant.
+_Kant_

 #### 2